huntfx/MouseTracks/README.md

 ## Installation (v2.0)

-- Fully compatible with Windows.
+- Fully compatible with Windows, and backwards compatible with 1.0 files.
 - Mostly compatible with Linux _(tested with Ubuntu + Arch Linux)_ and macOS _(tested with 11.6.1)_.

 _On Linux, MouseTracks requires an __X11 (Xorg)__ session to work.
 On modern distributions like Ubuntu, you may need to select "Ubuntu on Xorg" from the gear icon on the login screen._